basher/demo-storybook-modern-code-legacy-browser/README.md

 ## Code authoring guidelines & accessibility
 - All UI components are authored with **semantic HTML5** markup, which is **progressively enhanced** with JavaScript and `WAI-ARIA` as appropriate.
-- The HTML markup uses the `BEM` methodology to provide CSS namespacing.
-- Visual styling is minimal & unopinionated.
-- The CSS is authored with as little code as necessary, making full use of the CSS cascade and inheritance.

 ## Linting
 This boilerplate provides lint configurations for both JavaScript and CSS.